As more and more businesses move to an API-led integration strategy to connect their cloud, web and mobile technologies, we are often being asked:

 Event-Driven APIs are part of the technology mix that will help a business achieve a competitive advantage with real-time integration.

 MuleSoft defines an API as ‘a software intermediary that allows two applications to talk to each other.
 In other words, an API is the messenger that delivers your request to the provider that you’re requesting it from and then delivers the response back to you.’

 So, APIs are message-driven, where messaging is the packaging of an information exchange between a sender and a receiver into a data record structure that can be transmitted through a channel.
 An event message is a type of messaging where senders publish a message about a state change that occurred in the past, without knowing the receivers of the information.

-Wikipedia defines Event-Driven Architecture as a software architecture pattern promoting the production, detection, consumption of, and reaction to events.
+Event-Driven Architecture is defined as a software architecture pattern promoting the production, detection, consumption of, and reaction to events.
 An event can be defined as “a significant change in state“.
 For example, when a consumer purchases a car, the car’s state changes from “for sale” to “sold”.

 From a formal perspective, what is produced, published, propagated, detected or consumed is a message (typically asynchronous) called the event notification, not the event (details) itself which is the state change that triggered the message emission.
 Events do not travel, they just occur, but the term ‘event’ is often used to mean the notification message itself, which may lead to some confusion.